stephanfowler/nft-surface/README.md

 * Polygon Testnet
 * Arbitrum Rinkeby Testnet

-To add other chains, add their details in the following files, following the pattern for the already-implemented chains:
+To support other chains, add their details in the following files, following the pattern for the already-implemented chains:
 ```
 client/utils/chain-spec.js
 smart-contract/hardhat.config.js